-36 countries in the VWP are: Andorra, Australia, Austria, Belgium, Brunei, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovenia, Slovakia, South Korea, Spain, Sweden, Switzerland, Taiwan and the United Kingdom.
+The 38 countries currently in the VWP are: Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, the Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan and the United Kingdom.

-For eligible nationals of these 36 countries, you still must obtain ESTA-authorisation prior to your travel.
+For eligible nationals of these 38 countries, you still must obtain ESTA-authorisation prior to your travel.
 ESTA stands for Electronic System for Travel Authorisation.
 The cost is $14 per application.
-To apply, go to esta.cbp.dhs.gov/esta.
+To apply, go to esta.cbp.dhs.gov.

 Can you give me a few examples?

-Example 1: if you’re a Malaysian citizen living and working in Singapore, and are a Singapore permanent residence, you need to apply for a visa to the United States.
+- Example 1: if you’re a Malaysian citizen living and working in Singapore, and are a Singapore permanent resident, you need to apply for a visa to the United States.
 In this case, you can either apply for B1 (business visa), or B2 (tourism and visit).

 Send your application to the nearest US consulate or embassy.
-You’re required to go for an interview as well.
-The cost is about US$160.
+You will be required to go for a face-to-face interview as well, and the cost is about US$160 for common visas, with other types such as religious reasons going up to US$190.
 The processing time varies from country to country.
-You can always check the most up-to-date information on this https://travel.state.gov/content/visas/en/general/wait-times.html page.
+You can always check the most up-to-date information on the official government page (travel.state.gov).

 Anything else you need to know about?